Green tea from Iemon

 - Mons are analogous to ordinary (if super-powered) animals.
 Humans in the setting use them in various types of hobbyist activities, such as collecting all species of Mons or using them in sporting tournaments, in order To Be a Master.
 This version tends to appear most often in games, such as the Pokémon, Monster Rancher and Dragon Quest Monsters series.

 - Mons are fully sapient beings who partner with humans to fight a Big Bad and Save The World.
 Anime series, like Digimon and Monster Rancher, tend to use this type.
-Later Pokemon games have also edged into Type 2, as antagonists have shifted from nebulous Gotta Catch Them All goals to world domination.
+The Pokemon games sometimes edge into Type 2, especially with the various evil teams.

 May overlap with Our Monsters Are Weird